 Am I saying that Remember the Hanzi is garbage and all the raving fans of Heisig are wrong?

 I think that Heisig had a fantastic idea and – most important – the perseverance to realize it.
-While he was a simple student of Japanese language in Tokyo he had the balls to challenge the old dinosaurs (that is the Japanese language Professors) and stand up to defend his method till he got his first version of the book published (Read here to know the details of his story).
+While he was a simple student of Japanese language in Tokyo he had the balls to challenge the old dinosaurs (that is the Japanese language Professors) and stand up to defend his method till he got his first version of the book published.

 Also, Remember the Hanzi is an amazing taxonomy of Chinese characters and I recommend it to all the people that love characters for their intrinsic beauty (and don’t consider them as an obstacle between them and Mandarin), to the ones that can already speaking some Mandarin but are trying to take their skills (especially writing skills) to the next levels and to all the lovers of reverse engineering.

 I’m still in Italy so I didn’t practice Chinese that much.